 Due to the unfortunate combination of losing her job, and a delay in the processing of her PIP claim, she was forced to apply for Universal Credits.
 These were themselves delayed, leaving her to rely on a food bank for three months.
 From December to January she was left with nothing.
 In March her Universal Credits benefit payment paid out just £18 as a result of complications linked to her final pay slip.

 Had her PIP form been processed on time, she would not have been put through the pain, indignity and stress that has done little to help her mental health.

 Frustratingly, it took seven to eight weeks to process her PIP forms and then, at six months, the DWP demanded a medical review.
-Here Jacob led the appeal; successfully thankfully, as if it had gone to tribunal, that could have taken a further 6 months to get her benefits payed back.
+At this point we led an appeal; successfully, thankfully, as if it had gone to tribunal, that could have taken a further 6 months to get her benefits payed back.

-Faced with debt collectors and bailiffs, it was a terrible time for his client, showing the worst aspects of PIP when the process breaks down.
-Today, her payments have been backdated, but it is a situation that should never have happened.
+Faced with debt collectors and bailiffs, it was a terrible time for our client, showing the worst aspects of PIP when the process breaks down.
+Thankfully, today, her payments have been backdated, but it is a situation that should never have happened.